sarodarte2/NanoRNA-ClusteringPipeline/README.md

 This repository contains the NanoRNA-ClusteringPipeline, designed for analyzing Direct RNA sequencing data from raw Oxford Nanopore Technologies (ONT) FAST5 files.
 The pipeline includes steps for splitting multi-read FAST5 files, indexing reads, aligning and filtering FASTQ reads, clustering RNA reads, and estimating Poly(A) tail lengths using a variety of tools.

-## Current Experimental Steps to Take
+## Current Branch Steps to Consider:
-1. Optional run for Nanopolish EventAlign.
-2. Setup GPU computing for F5C.
-3. Optional run for Modification (differential/raw-read) analysis.
+1. NVIDIA Docker, and cloud instant run.

 ## Table of Contents
 - [Installation](#installation)